+We have one open position for a postdoc starting 2018 in my lab.
 We’re seeking successful PhDs who have been active in premier HCI conferences, notably CHI, UIST, ISS (formerly ITS), and EICS.
 Ideally, there is significant overlap between our research interests and yours.
 But we’re also always interested in broadening our research activities, so just get in touch and we’ll talk.

+We have 1-2 PhD student positions starting Fall 2018 with applications due 1 December 2017.
 We’re looking for graduate students interested in doing cutting-edge human-computer interaction research.
 In our lab, you will have access to the latest interactive technologies, and you will design, build, and study ways of improving the user experience.
 The research training you will receive in our lab will not only set you up for a career in academia, but would also allow you to explore your interests more broadly, and ultimately help you land a good position in industry as well.

 Visitors and Interns

+We recently hosted a very talented and nice group of students from Tsinghua and Fudan over the summer in my lab.
 We’re always interested in hosting visiting scholars and research interns, who we treat as full members of our lab.